james-priest/100-days-of-code-log-r2/Introducing-the-Service-Worker.md

 ```

-In order to make sure the browser supports serviceWorker just wrap the registration in a simple feature detect.
+In order to make sure the browser supports Service Workers just wrap the registration in a simple feature detect.

 ```javascript
 if (navigator.serviceWorker) {